ud-cis-discord/ud-cis-discord.github.io/pages/Getting Started.md

 ### Getting Verified

 Before you can start sending messages, you need to get verified.
-You should have already received an email from Sage, the bot that manages our Discord Guild.
+You should have already received an email from Sage, the bot that manages our Discord server.
 If you have not, you can request one [here][9].
-In that email you will find a link to our gateway guild and a unique hash.
-Join the gateway guild and send your hash to Sage in a Direct Message.
-Sage will reply by sending you an invite link to the UD CIS Discord Guild.
-Once you join the guild, you have been verified!
+In that email you will find a link to our gateway server and a unique hash.
+Join the gateway server and send your hash to Sage in a Direct Message.
+Sage will reply by sending you an invite link to the UD CIS Discord server.
+Once you join the server, you have been verified!

 ### Enrolling in this class